-Abusive and underage college drinking are significant public health problems, and they exact an enormous toll on the intellectual and social lives of students on campuses across the United States.
+Harmful and underage college drinking are significant public health problems, and they exact an enormous toll on the intellectual and social lives of students on campuses across the United States.

-Consequences of Abusive College Drinking
+Consequences of Harmful and Underage College Drinking

-Each year an estimated 696,000 students between the ages of 18 and 24 are assaulted by another student who has been drinking.4
+About 696,000 students between the ages of 18 and 24 are assaulted by another student who has been drinking.4

-Alcohol Abuse Disorder
+Alcohol Use Disorder

 Factors Affecting Student Drinking